phansch/dotfiles/README.md

 ## Development

-Since it can be a bit problematic to test changes to the configuration on the actual machine where you want to make them, there is a dev-setup script that will setup and start a VM with Linux Mint.
+Since it can be a bit problematic to test changes to the configuration on the actual machine where you want to make them, you can use Vagrant to test changes to the configuration.

-Currently it is only tested with Linux Mint XFCE, which you can get [here](https://linuxmint.com/edition.php?id=214)

-Once downloaded, open a terminal and set `IMAGE_PATH` to the path where the .iso is located.

-    IMAGE_PATH=$HOME/Downloads/linuxmint-17.3-xfce-64bit.iso

-Then run the `dev-setup`:

-    ./dev-setup

-Now you'll have to go through the installation process of Linux Mint and then you're ready to install the dotfiles.
+You will need Vagrant and Virtualbox installed, then you can run:

+    vagrant up

+You can then either use `vagrant ssh` or connect to the VM through Virtualbox to have a GUI.